 The NM Tech HazMat officer was performing training and could not immediately respond.
-Phone calls from numerous points of contact at NM Tech went out, resulting in responses from many government agencies.
+Phone calls from numerous points of contact at NM Tech went out, resulting in responses from numerous government agencies.

-NM Tech has had a recent change in HazMat safety personnel and there was discussion around how or if that role had changed since the previous role occupant.
-The school administration subsequently advised that the role had not changed, and the new role occupant was either unaware of the responsibility or unwilling to respond.
+NM Tech has had a recent change in HazMat safety personnel and there was discussion around how that role had changed since the previous role occupant.
+Some personnel on campus had a different expectation of that person's role than the person in the role.
+Unclear and misunderstood roles exacerbated the incident response to the mercury spill.